 But the movie was being filmed in those aisles, too.
 If I didn’t remember to pass someone six feet outside of their personal space, they shot me a dirty look.
-Some would even stop, turn around and hunch their back to me, almost cowering, allowing me to pass.
-One lady stopped, seeing me about to enter the aisle, and when I motioned her to come through, she did an about-face and headed back the way she came.
+Some would even stop, turn around and hunch their back to me, almost cowering.
+One lady stopped, seeing me about to enter the aisle, and when I motioned her to come through, did an about-face and headed back the way she came.
 Three-quarters of everybody had a mask on.

-Checking out, I would say to the cashier, trough the heavy, clear plastic rectangle that separated us, “Love these vertical sneeze guards.
+Checking out, I would say to the cashier through the heavy, clear plastic rectangle that separated us, “Love these vertical sneeze guards.
 It’s like a KFC in the inner city.
 I…wh—…wh—…ehh…,” pretending having to sneeze, then smiling at the masked lady in line behind me.
-She was almost leaning back, with an exaggerated expression that I couldn’t tell was a smile, disgust at some aspect of my public presentation, apprehension over just having to possibly speak or just absolute horror at being witness to me and my stupidity.
+She was almost leaning back, with an exaggerated expression that I couldn’t tell was a smile, disgust at some aspect of my public presentation, apprehension over just having to possibly speak or just absolute horror at having to witness me and my stupidity.
 It was the classic, lean-back smile/grimace.
 The shmimace.